St Paul’s Cathedral is one of the most famous sights in London with a dome that has dominated the London skyline for over 300 years.

 Important: If you are a family of two adults and two kids, we recommend you choose “Family” option in the ticket booking page.
 If you buy the family package, you will save 13 Pounds.

-This is a full-day tour and starts at 10 am.
+This nine hour tour starts at 7.45 am.

-This ticket can also be canceled 24 hours in advance, for a full refund.
+This ticket can be canceled 24 hours in advance, for a full refund.

 At St Paul’s Cathedral, prayers are conducted every day.